bk/wmk/readme.md

   to the source template), `src_path` (full path to the source template), `target` (full path of the file to be written), and `url` (relative url to the file to be written).
-- `MDCONTENT`: A list representing all the markdown files which will potentially be rendered by a template.
+- `MDCONTENT`: An `MDContentList` representing all the markdown files which will potentially be rendered by a template.
 Each item in the list contains the keys `source_file`, `source_file_short` (truncated and full paths to the source), `target` (html file to be written), `template` (filename of the template which will be used for rendering), `data` (most of the context variables seen by